CONSETT AMATEUR SWIMMING CLUB

 We have a safeguarding manual called Wavepower.
 If you want to have a look at Wavepower, the Welfare Officer will have a copy that you can read or it can be viewed and downloaded from the organisation’s website or from www.swimming.org.

 While we will do all we can to prevent anything happening, it is important if something or someone causes you to be unhappy that you tell someone.
 Tell your parent, your coach, the welfare officer or any other adult you feel happy to speak to.
 Any issues you raise will be dealt with.

 To assist you here are some helpful details of how you can raise concerns:

 Your welfare officer is Susan Forster and she can be contacted via Email email@example.com.

 The ASA also have a helpline called Swimline if you want to tell someone, but not anyone in the organisation.
 The number is 0808 100 4001.

 You will be asked to leave a number at which you can be contacted in the next 48 hours.
 If you feel you cannot wait that long for someone to talk to you, hang on and you will be put through to the NCPCC/ ChildLine helpline number who will answer your call immediately.

 Child Power is an ASA section of the ASA website just for young people like you.
 It has a message link so that you can send a concern in writing to the ASA Child Safeguarding Team who will then help you with whatever issue you have raised.

-Lisa Watson, Welfare Officer
+Susan Forster, Welfare Officer